xiao11lam/Intro_data_science/README.md

-# intro to data science
+# Intro to data science
 ***FROM THE COURSES STUDIED IN UM WIE2003***